Semrush helps you:

 Link Equity Dilution

-Links channel SEO value from one page to another.
+Links channel SEO value (or authority) from one page to another.

-This SEO value, known as link equity (or link juice), can help improve site ranking.
+This SEO value, known as link equity (or “link juice”), can help improve your rankings.

 However, when links point to various versions of the same URL, the link equity gets divided among those versions.